binhrobles/rusty-bikes/README.md

 JSONB id maps from Nodes to Ways? or Ways to Nodes? both? or...just save it as a graph?
 Nodes are linked to the Nodes that are accessible to it via the Ways data

+### Future things to consider
+- run sql operations on a [dedicated thread](https://ryhl.io/blog/async-what-is-blocking/)? does that gain anything for me?